cloudfoundry-attic/bosh-notes/proposals/configs-api-v2.md

 ...

 # Unresolved questions
+* Are deleted versions and the ones where a newer version exists any different?
+Currently, `--include-outdated` would not include deleted configs
 * should we offer convenience to refer to versions, e.g. string `latest` and git-like syntax like `latest~1`?
 ...